Baozpy/CMSC473_3D_Gaussian/README.md

 ## What We Accomplished

-Our team conducted many experiments
+Our team conducted many experiments!